mafredri/zsh-async/README.md

 Start a new async worker with optional parameters, a worker can be told to only run unique tasks and to notify a process when tasks are complete.

 * `-u` unique.
 Only unique job names can run, e.g. the command `git status` will have `git` as the unique job name identifier

 * `-n` notify through `SIGWINCH` signal.
 Needs to be caught with a `trap '' WINCH` in the process defined by `-p`

+  **NOTE:** Since zsh version `5.1` (assuming an interactive shell) this option is no longer needed and has no effect.
+Signaling through `SIGWINCH` has been replaced by a ZLE watcher that is triggered on output from the `zpty` instance (still requires a callback function through `async_register_callback` though).

 * `-p` pid to notify (defaults to current pid)

 #### `async_stop_worker <worker_name_1> [<worker_name_2>]`